bigmark222/truck_user_book/src/mesh_first_triangle.md

 ## View it

-Open `triangle.obj` in Preview/3D Viewer/ParaView/Blender.
+Open `output/triangle.obj` in Preview/3D Viewer/ParaView/Blender.
 You should see a single triangle.

 <details>
 <summary>File tree after this step</summary>